HomeTV ShowsIn a 30-minute exclusive interview, The Duffer Brothers Discuss "Stranger Things" Season...

 Although I would prefer to see all eight at once, people seem to talk about it more when it’s divided.
 We can continue writing about it because of how much better it is that you guys broke it up.

 It requires so much balancing, Ross Duffer says.
 I fell in love with TV, specifically [the] Sopranos, but I wasn’t watching in real time since I also appreciate it as a consumer.
 I was simply indulging in the Netflix DVDs I was receiving via mail.
 It’s a real balancing act, then.
-I do like what we accomplished this season and that you get a taste of both worlds and that you were able to consume a lot of stuff and get caught up in the characters and plot while at the same time allowing for conversation and everything else.
+I do like what we accomplished this season that you get a taste of both worlds and that you were able to consume a lot of stuff and get caught up in the characters and plot while at the same time allowing for conversation and everything else.

 We’ll see, says MATT DUFFER.
 Well, I’m not sure.
 It’s fascinating.
 That sort of subject is what I believe we’ll start talking about.